realA10001986/Time-Circuits-Display/README.md

 #### How to find out the IP address and WiFi status:

 - Hold ENTER to invoke main menu
-- Press ENTER [or 2/8] repeatedly until "NET-WORK" is shown
+- Press 2/8 repeatedly until "NETWORK" is shown
-- Hold ENTER [or press 5], the displays show the IP address
+- Press 5 or ENTER, the displays show the IP address
-- Repeatedly press ENTER [or 2/8] to cycle between IP address, WiFi status, MAC address (in station mode) and Home Assistant connection status.
+- Repeatedly press 2/8 to cycle between IP address, WiFi status, MAC address (in station mode) and Home Assistant connection status.
-- Hold ENTER [or press 5 or 9] to leave the menu
+- Press 5 or ENTER or 9 to leave the menu

 #### How to set the Real Time Clock (RTC):